 Approximately 80% of the DPT curriculum is classroom (didactic) and lab study and the remaining 20% is dedicated to clinical education.
 PT students spend on average 27.5 weeks in their final clinical experience.

 Being Pre-Physical Therapy

-Pre-Physical Therapy is considered a designation at Texas Tech University; it is not a degree-granting major.
-Pre-PT students take the required courses in order to apply to a physical therapy program.
-Pre-PT students also have the option to major in any area they choose as long as they complete the prerequisite courses required to enter a DPT program along with the courses needed to earn their chosen degree at Texas Tech University.
+Pre-Physcial Therapy is an academic designation at Texas Tech University; it is not a degree-granting major.
+As Pre-PT students prepare to apply to PT programs, they have the option to major in any area they choose as long as they take the prerequisite courses required to enter PT school along with the courses necessary to complete their chosen degree at Texas Tech University.

 Regardless of which degree-granting major a Pre-PT student chooses at Texas Tech, they will always have a PPHC Advisor on their team.
 If you have any questions whatsoever about being Pre-PT, contact your assigned PPHC Advisor today!

 Prerequisite courses for the TTUHSC School of Health Professions Doctor of Physical Therapy Program: